joaisa17/reddit-video-downloader/README.md

 ## Usage
 1. Clone the repository to your computer
+2. Run `npm i` in a terminal CD-ed into the repository directory
-2. Leave links to the reddit posts in videos.txt, separated by a new line
+3. Leave links to the reddit posts in videos.txt, separated by a new line
-3. Double click download.bat
+4. Double click download.bat
-4. All videos should be located in the dump folder
+5. All videos should be located in the dump folder

 ## Libraries used
 * axios for getting reddit post info